-Graduate study in psychology is designed for students seeking the Ph.D.; students enrolled in the doctoral program may elect to receive a Master of Arts when they have completed the M.A. requirements.
+Graduate study in psychology is designed for students seeking the PhD.
+Students enrolled in the doctoral program may elect to receive a Master of Arts (MA) when they have completed the necessary requirements.

 The Doctor of Philosophy program in psychology requires a minimum of 72 s.h. of graduate credit.
-Students entering without previous graduate work usually require at least four years to complete the program; those entering with previous graduate training usually require three to five additional years in the department, depending on the nature of the earlier preparation.
+Students must maintain a cumulative and program grade-point average of at least 3.00 to earn the degree.
+The 72 s.h. required for the PhD includes at least 33 s.h. in the Department of Psychological and Brain Sciences.
+All students must satisfy, through one of several options, requirements in statistics and research methods.
+Those entering without previous graduate work usually require at least five years to complete the program; those entering with previous graduate training may require less, depending on the nature of the earlier preparation.

-The Ph.D. program places strong emphasis on preparation for research, teaching, and scholarly endeavor, whether in academic settings or in industrial, governmental, or medical institutions.
-The intent is to produce graduates who are deeply committed to the study of psychology, familiar with fundamental knowledge about psychological processes, well-trained in the methods and techniques for careful investigation of basic and applied problems, and determined to make contributions to the discipline of psychology and to society.
+The PhD program places a strong emphasis on preparation for research, teaching, and other scholarly endeavors, whether in academic settings or in industrial, governmental, or medical institutions.
+The intent is to produce graduates who are deeply committed to the study of psychology, familiar with fundamental knowledge about psychological processes, well trained in the methods and techniques for careful investigation of basic and applied problems, and determined to make contributions to the discipline of psychology and to society.

 Near the end of the fall semester of the second year, students submit a report describing their research to date.
 At the beginning of the following semester, they present their research at the annual graduate research symposium.

-During subsequent years, students continue selected course work in their training and interest areas and continue to develop their research programs.
+During subsequent years, students continue selected coursework in their training and interest areas and continue to develop their research programs.
 In addition, they develop a prospectus for the dissertation research and take the comprehensive examination, which covers material in the specialty area.
-The final year is devoted primarily to conducting the Ph.D. study and preparing the dissertation.
-In the Ph.D. final examination, students present an oral defense of their dissertation and are expected to relate the dissertation work to broader issues in the discipline of psychology.
+The final year is devoted primarily to conducting the PhD study and writing the dissertation.
+In the PhD final examination, students present an oral defense of their dissertation and are expected to relate the dissertation work to broader issues in the discipline of psychology.